 5. When and where will the seminars be scheduled?

 When: Freshman seminars will be scheduled for one hour a week for a quarter.
-In 2015-16, the plan is to have seminars taught all three quarters.
 The goal is to assure sustained and repeated contact with faculty throughout the quarter.
 Every attempt will be made to accommodate an instructor’s scheduling preferences.

 Where: General assignment classrooms will be reserved, but many schools and departments have especially suitable space in conference and seminar rooms outside the Registrar’s purview.
 Instructors are strongly encouraged to recommend these sites on their freshman seminar request form.
 Some faculty may prefer to teach an afternoon or evening seminar in one of the freshman dorms or in an academic theme house.
 Again, please indicate this on the request form and provide us with your scheduler’s contact information so we can confirm your room with them.